-- Props: Grab a bolster (or stack pillows), a blanket or towel, and an eye pillow or hand towel.
+- Props: Grab a bolster (or stack pillows), a blanket or towel, and an eye pillow or a hand towel.
 Feeling too much pull on your hips or knees?
-Straighten out your legs and place another bolster or pillow under your knees.
+Straighten out your legs, and place another bolster or pillow under your knees.

-To safely enter the pose, sit on the floor with your feet together and knees falling open.
-Place the bolster or pillows directly behind you and recline on the bolster—it should support your head.
+To safely enter the pose, sit on the floor with your feet together and your knees falling open.
+Place the bolster or pillows directly behind you, and recline on the bolster—it should support your head.
 Fold the blanket or towel to create a "pillow" for neck support.
 Place an eye pillow or small hand towel over your eyes.
 Another option is to wrap a towel around the top of your head, covering your eyes, to help relieve pressure.
-Relax your arms down by your side.
+Relax your arms down by your sides.
 Your entire spine should feel supported.
-Take long, deep breaths into the belly and try to feel the belly inflate and deflate like a balloon with each breath.
+Take long, deep breaths into the belly, and try to feel the belly inflate and deflate like a balloon with each breath.

 This pose, while very relaxing, helps to energize the body naturally.
-It can help relieve depression.
+It can also help to relieve depression.
 "This pose has a grounding and cooling effect that soothes heat-related headaches," adds Kuhn.

-"This takes the legs above the heart, thereby benefiting veinous circulation and brings the parasympathetic nervous system forward, soothing tension," comments Kuhn.
+"This takes the legs above the heart, thereby benefiting veinous circulation, and brings the parasympathetic nervous system forward, soothing tension," explains Kuhn.

 - Props: Grab a bolster (or stack pillows) and a blanket or towel.
 You may need more than one if you're still feeling pressure on your lower back.

 Sit on the ground or on the edge of a blanket if you have tighter hips.
-Bend one knee and place your foot on your upper inner thigh.
-Square your hips and shoulder to the leg that is straight in front of you.
-Take your bolster on top of your leg and fold forward with your torso supported by the bolster.
-Roll a blanket to place under your forehead so that there is no pressure on the nose and face.
-Extend your arms forward in front of you, crossing your hands over another on the bolster.
-Make sure to do both sides for an even amount of time.
-Take long, deep breaths into the belly and try to feel the break expand the lower back and ribs.
+Bend one knee, and place your foot on the upper inner thigh of the opposite leg.
+Square your hips and shoulders to the leg that is straight in front of you.
+Take your bolster on top of your leg, and fold forward with your torso supported by the bolster.
+Roll a blanket to place under your forehead so that there is no pressure on the nose or face.
+Extend your arms forward in front of you, crossing your hands over one another on the bolster.
+Make sure to do this move on both sides for an even amount of time.
+Take long, deep breaths into the belly, and try to feel the breath expand the lower back and ribs.

-"This movement is nice to release tension in the whole back of your body which can be nice to relax your shoulders and relieve headache pain," comments Stiles.
+"This movement is nice to release tension in the whole back of your body, which can be nice to relax your shoulders and relieve headache pain," says Stiles.
 You may also notice your nerves calming and anxiety slipping away.

-- Props: Use yoga blocks or a chair to bend down to if you feel you're straining to reach the floor with your hands.
+- Props: Use yoga blocks or a chair to bend down toward if you feel you're straining to reach the floor with your hands.

-From standing, on an exhale, bend your knees and fold your torso over your thighs.
+From standing, on an exhale, bend your knees, and fold your torso over your thighs.
 Allow your head to hang heavy.
-Arms can also hang heavy or you can take a hold of opposite elbows.
-Hold for 5 to 10 breaths.
-To release, use and inhale to bring hands to hips, knees still bent, then slowly re-elevate the torso.
+Your arms can also hang heavy, or you can take hold of opposite elbows.
+Hold for five to 10 breaths.
+To release, use an inhale to bring hands to hips, knees still bent, then slowly re-elevate the torso.

 - Props: Use bolsters or pillows underneath your lower back to provide support.

-Lie on your back with knees bent feet on the floor.
+Lie on your back with knees bent and feet on the floor.
 With an inhale, press down through the legs to lift the pelvis off the ground, then exhale to lower back down.
-Repeat 5 times, or hold with the pelvis lifted for 5 breaths.
-This introspective pose lengthens the fascial line that connects from the eyebrows, all the way down the back body, to where the toes connect at the ball of the foot.
+Repeat five times, or hold with the pelvis lifted for five breaths.
+This introspective pose lengthens the fascial line that connects the eyebrows all the way down the back of the body, to where the toes connect at the ball of the foot.

-"Lengthening this facial line can release areas of restriction and congestion that could potentially be the origins of a headache," states Kuhn.
+"Lengthening this fascial line can release areas of restriction and congestion that could potentially be the origins of a headache," states Kuhn.